-Set topics for examination in 2023:
+Set topics for examination in 2024:

-- 1. Family
+- 1. Urban and rural life

-- 2. Law and order
+- 2. Food and drink

-- 3. Travel and tourism
+- 3. Sport

-- 4. Technological innovation
+- 4. Cultural life/heritage

-- 5. Pollution
+- 5. War and peace

 4.3 Component 4: Texts

 2 hours 30 minutes, 75 marks

 Candidates answer three questions in Urdu.
 Each question must be on a different text, taken from the list corresponding to the year of examination in Section 4.5.
 The list for each year is divided into two sections: candidates must choose at least one text from each section.